 If they drop to your bid price, you'll buy shares at that price — which is exactly what you agreed to when you placed the bid.
 That’s technically a "loss" though in my view, owning a world-class miner at 30% to 50% below market is a bargain most investors never see twice.
 That said, stocks that drop can drop further, and even strong companies carry risk which is why it’s important to never invest more than you can stand to lose.

-My team and I have put together a list of 30 stocks since this war started.
+My team and I have put together a list of 30 stocks .

-I plan to recommend put trades on all of them inside The War Room over the next six months.
+I plan to recommend put trades on all of them inside The War Room over the next several months.

+[do not read this subhead]

 30 Targets.
 One Room.
-Six Months

 For those of you who don’t know….